contrast-zone/t-rewriter.js/draft/co-rewrite.md

 - using a set of rules in `WRITE` section as an output type
 - chained `READ` rules have their `CHAIN` sections in a form of `READ` sections
 - chained `WRITE` rules have their `CHAIN` sections in a form of `WRITE` section
+- a word about rules as functions, rules as types, rules as other means of computation

 ### 2.4. final appearance of co-rewrite